Why Basic Needs?

 Having the basics can change everything.

-An estimated 1 in 3 families is struggling to provide enough diapers to keep a baby or toddler clean, dry, and healthy.
+Diaper need is a hidden and silent crisis that disproportionately affects families experiencing homelessness.
+According to the National Diaper Bank Network, an estimated 1 in 3 families struggles to provide enough diapers to keep a child clean, dry, and healthy.